 There are no anticipated significant cumulative impacts under CEQA related to public utilities to which the project would contribute.
 Planned and anticipated transportation and nontransportation projects within the cumulative RSA would for the most part be temporally or geographically separated from project construction.
 Several planned and anticipated projects within the cumulative RSA could be implemented at the same time and location as the HSR project.
 There would be no construction-related significant cumulative impacts under CEQA related to public utilities for these projects because local and regional planning and regulatory requirements would minimize the effect of temporary utility service interruptions on public utilities and public utility customers through effective coordination and notification activities.
 Transportation and nontransportation projects within the cumulative RSA that could affect public utilities would be subject to state regulatory and local ordinance requirements and BMPs that would minimize such impacts.
-Further, planned development projects, such as the Google Project, which could substantially increase the demand for public utilities, would provide on-site service systems to accommodate their projected demand.
-Construction that would affect the rail right-of-way would be subject to design and construction requirements to maintain access to utilities within the rightof-way and to avoid impacts on utilities remaining within the right-of-way.
-Water conservation measures and use of nonpotable and recycled water for construction activities will reduce impacts from water use for project construction.
+Construction that would affect the rail right-of-way would be subject to design and construction requirements to maintain access to utilities within the right-of-way and to avoid impacts on utilities remaining within the right-of-way.
+Water conservation measures and use of nonpotable and recycled water for construction activities would reduce impacts from water use for project construction.
 Therefore, CEQA does not require any mitigation.